-Aim and objectives for 2022-23
+Aim and objectives for 2023-24

-- 1. To increase the % of children achieving expected standard in writing at KS2 - 2.
-To close attainment gaps of priority groups. - 3.
-To increase whole school attendance. - 4.
-To reduce persistent absence.
+- 1. To increase % of children achieving standard in reading at KS1 - 2.
+To increase % children achieving standard in Maths at KS2 - To continue to increase % children achieving standard in Writing at KS2 to meet National To reduce persistent absence